 Green tea suppresses bacterial, fungal and viral invaders including the flu virus.
 This happens because of the EGCG antioxidant (polyphenol catechin) that naturally occurs in high doses (about 30% by weight) in green tea.
 So, Green tea can help you fight cold and flu viruses.
 Green tea provides your immune system with the capabilities it needs to boost its defensive system.
 These properties include antioxidants which help to fight off infections and free radicals in the body.

 Green Tea is known to improve metabolism, thus aiding in your weight loss goals.
 Riboflavin is found in green tea which is known to improve metabolism.
 Metabolic rate refers to how fast your body breaks down the food you consumed into energy.
 Metabolic rate is this rate that determines how fast or slow your overall metabolism is and how your body weight is affected.
 Healthy metabolism can aid weight loss.
 Green tea promotes healthy metabolism which is vital for weight management.

-Apart from above benefits, Green tea has other benefits as well.
+Apart from the above benefits, Green tea has other benefits as well.

 - Green tea is said to uplift the mood.

-- Green tea is believed to improve digestion and it may help in other digestive disorders like gas.
+- It is believed to improve digestion and it may help in other digestive disorders like gas.